howl-anderson/rasa/docs/core/stories.rst

 :desc: Stories are used to teach Rasa real conversation designs to learn
        from providing the basis for a scalable machine learning dialogue management.

+TODO: Place clever links to rules where it makes sense?

 .. _stories:

 Stories